 But sometimes, it can be tricky to not identify with our thoughts.
 We get very consumed in what we’re telling ourselves.
 You’re not the only one who gets stuck and forgets to off-board their thought-train.

-That said, know that we are all a work in progress.
+We are all a work in progress.
 Don’t beat yourself up for it, if you haven’t mastered an old lesson yet.
-We are all getting there, one step at a time. 🙂
+We are all getting there, one step at a time.